CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 #### `fall_damage_reduction`

 Flat damage reduction or inrease if negative number.
 Like falling on a bush or soft chair or mattress or sofa.

-#### `fall_damage_reduction_multiplicative`

-Multiplicative damage reduction is used when landing on very springy terrain.
-Examples: Bed, mattres, Sofa.
-Should be above 2 if you want it to dampen even very hard fall.
-Also changes break point of furniture from fall.
-Default 1.

-#### `fall_damage_reduction_on_breaking`

-Fall damage reduction due to furniture breaking.
-Example table/bush breakng eats some energy of an impact.
-(This is applied instead of regular damage reduction if fall damage is way too high).
-Vanilla should not exceed 20 unless justified.

 #### `bonus_fire_warmth_feet`